typescript-eslint/typescript-eslint/docs/getting-started/linting/TYPED_LINTING.md

 _But wait_ - I hear you exclaim - _why would you ever not want type-aware rules?_

-Well (for full disclosure) there is a catch; by including `parserOptions.project` in your config, you are essentially asking TypeScript to do a build of your project before ESLint can do its linting.
+Well (for full disclosure) there is a catch; by including `parserOptions.project` in your config, you are essentially asking the TypeScript Compiler to do a build of your project before ESLint can do its linting.
 For small projects this takes a negligible amount of time (a few seconds); for large projects, it can take longer (30s or more).

 Most of our users are fine with this, as they think the power of type-aware static analysis is worth it.
 Additionally, most users primarily consume lint errors via IDE plugins which, through some caching magic, do not suffer the same penalties.
 This means that generally they usually only run a complete lint before a push, or via their CI, where the extra time really doesn't matter.